Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 Ember.js really feels like something strong, complete and SOLID, which happens to be a perfect match for the apps we want to build now and in the near future.

-If you liked this blog post, please register to our [solid beta and next week challenge us on our application](http://getsolid.io), and thanks to the Ember console inspector help us improve and challenge us.
+If you liked this blog post, please register to our [solid beta and next week challenge us on our application](http://getsolid.io).
 And maybe during this process, our product will help you organize even better scrum meetings!